SPARSEFIT: Few-shot Prompting with Sparse Fine-tuning for Jointly Generating Predictions and Natural Language Explanations: Experiments

 \section{Experiments}

-\paragraph{Datasets} We follow the FEB benchmark for few-shot learning of NLEs~\citep{marasovic-etal-2022-shot}, and consider four NLE datasets: e-SNLI for natural language inference~\citep{camburu2018snli}, ECQA for multiple-choice question answering~\citep{aggarwal2021explanations}, ComVE for commonsense classification~\citep{wang-etal-2019-make}, and SBIC for offensiveness classification~\citep{sap-etal-2020-social}.
+\paragraph{Datasets} We follow the FEB benchmark for few-shot learning of NLEs~\citep{marasovic-etal-2022-shot} and consider four NLE datasets: e-SNLI for natural language inference~\citep{camburu2018snli}, ECQA for multiple-choice question answering~\citep{aggarwal2021explanations}, ComVE for commonsense classification~\citep{wang-etal-2019-make}, and SBIC for offensiveness classification~\citep{sap-etal-2020-social}.

 \paragraph{Few-shot Learning Data Splits} We also follow the few-shot evaluation protocol used by \citet{marasovic-etal-2022-shot}.
 We use their 60 train-validation splits to run our experiments.
 Each experiment is run with 48 examples in the training set and 350 examples in the validation set.
-Note that, depending on the dataset, the number of training examples per label varies: e-SNLI has 16 examples for each label, ECQA 48, SBIC 24, and ComVE 24, resulting in 48 training examples for all datasets.
+Note that, depending on the dataset, the number of training examples per label varies: e-SNLI has 16 examples for each label, ECQA 48, SBIC 24, and omVE 24, resulting in 48 training examples for all datasets.

 \paragraph{Training Procedure} Following \citet{marasovic-etal-2022-shot}, we fine-tune T5~\citep{raffel2020exploring} and \textsc{UnifiedQA}~\citep{khashabi2020unifiedqa}.
-Depending on the setup, the gradients could be activated for specific parameters (\ours) or the entire model (baseline).
-We report our experimental results for the baseline and observe a behavior consistent with the one reported by \citet{marasovic-etal-2022-shot}.
-Additionally, to compare to with other PEFT baselines, we also adapted LoRA~\cite{hu2022lora} and Prefix-Tuning~\cite{li2021prefixtuning} for NLEs.
+Depending on the setup, the gradients are activated for specific parameters (\ours) or the entire model (baseline).
+We report our experimental results for the baseline, and observe a consistent behavior with the one reported by \citet{marasovic-etal-2022-shot}.
+Additionally, to compare with other PEFT baselines, we adapted LoRA~\cite{hu2022lora}, AdaLoRA~\cite{adalora} and (IA)$^3$~\cite{ia3}.
+We use the PEFT implementation developed by Hugging Face~\cite{peft}.
+In our implementation of (IA)$^3$, we deviate slightly from its original implementation since we learn scaling vectors for all layers in the model instead of learning them only for the attention modules.
+This resulted in a significant performance increase.
 For the \ours configurations, we fine-tune each component (or pair) for 25 epochs with a batch size of 4 samples.
-Similarly to \citet{marasovic-etal-2022-shot}, we use the AdamW optimizer~\citep{loshchilov2019adamw} with a fixed learning rate of $3 \times 10^{-5}$.
-The inference is performed using conditional text generation on the validation set.
-During the generation process, we only constrain the maximum length of the generated NLE.
-Training and inference time for each split is $23.2$ minutes on average, running on an academic HPC cluster of NVIDIA P100 and V100 GPUs.
+Similarly to \citet{marasovic-etal-2022-shot}, we use the AdamW optimizer~\citep{loshchilov2019adamw} with a fixed learning rate of $0.00003$.
+Conditional text generation is used to do the inference on the validation set.
+Training and evaluation were run on an NVIDIA P100, and took $23.2${ min}, on average. \footnote{Our code is available at \url{https://github.com/SanniM3/predicitons_with_explanations}}